Maprunner/routegadget/docs/user-guide/analysis-options.md

 The time loss chart shows how all runners on the course performed for a given control.
 The dark bar is the currently active runner.
 Estimated time loss is highlighted in red.

 :::tip
-You can change the displayed control by using the slider above the chart or by using the scroll wheel when your mouse is over the chart.
+You can change the displayed control by using the scroll wheel when your mouse is over the chart.
 :::

 ## Route choice measurement

-Clicking on the Ruler icon in the icon bar brings up a measurement window.
+Clicking on the `Ruler` icon in the icon bar brings up a measurement window.

 ![Measuring](../img/measuring.png)